 |October 1 – December 31

-7. If a family receives financial assistance (W-2), they are responsible for any amount not covered by the funding source.
-NOTE: Parents will be responsible for full payments until verification is received from the funding source or for any remaining amount that is not paid by the funding source.
+7. If a family receives financial assistance (Wisconsin Shares), they are responsible for any amount not covered by the funding source, and they must follow billing deadlines.
+Parents will be responsible for full payments until verification is received from the funding source or for any remaining amount that is not paid by the funding source.

 B. FINANCIAL ASSISTANCE